Since the early 2000s, awareness about maternal mental health issues has grown exponentially:

 - 2010: The MOTHERS Act.
 In 2010, the United States Congress passed (but never funded) the MOTHER’S Act which called for research into the causes of and best treatments for postpartum depression, a public awareness campaign, a study on the benefits of screening for postpartum depression and psychosis, and a grant program to fund treatment services.
 While The MOTHERS Act was never funded, it nevertheless was historically significant as it introduced language about postpartum depression into the federal legislative record and garnered support and interest across political parties.
 Read the entire text of the law

-- States requiring screening women for maternal mental health challenges include California, Illinois, New Jersey, Pennsylvania, and West Virginia.
+- States requiring screening women for maternal mental health (MMH) conditions include California, Illinois, New Jersey, Pennsylvania, and West Virginia.

 - States requiring educating healthcare providers and/or maternity patients include California, Minnesota, Oregon, Pennsylvania, Texas, and Virginia.